rancher/rancher.github.io/rancher/v1.6/en/cattle/volumes/index.md

 When a container is created, associated volumes enter `activating` state.
 Once the container enters the `running` phase, its volumes enter `active` state.
 Containers attaching to an already `active` volume will not impact that volume's state.

-When all containers attached to a volume are marked for deletion, the volume enters a `dactivating` state.
+When all containers attached to a volume are marked for deletion, the volume enters a `deactivating` state.
 Once the conatiners are deleted, the volume enters `detached` state.

 When a volume is marked for deletion, it enters a `removing` state.
 Once the data is deleted from the host(s), it enters `removed` state.
 Removed volumes will not appear when listing volumes, but they continue to exist in Rancher API for a period of time for debugging and auditing purposes.